 Craft Artists Emergency Relief Grant

-This grant provides financial assistance to craft artists in the U.S. who have faced a recent emergency that threatens their artistic practice.
+This grant provides financial assistance to individual craft artists in the U.S. who have experienced unexpected emergencies or disasters that disrupt their ability to work.

 Award Range